 This message means that Google hasn’t updated your device yet which is affecting your ability to add your debit card.
 Google will send you an email and you will receive a notification on your device when it has been updated.
-You will then be able to add your debit card from a participating financial institution to use Interac Debit on Android Pay.
+You will then be able to add your debit card from a participating financial institution to use Interac Debit on Google Pay.

 Use your device camera to recognize your Interac debit card or enter the card details manually.
 Then, enter any additional information required, such as your address and phone number.
 For security reasons, a verification step may be needed to enable your virtual card.